Family Law FAQs

 Do not do this.
 You would be perpetrating a fraud on the court.
 If discovered, you might be subject to being held in contempt and it could affect the validity of a divorce judgment, which can then jeopardize the validity of a later marriage.

-Children may or may not be witnesses in a custody or visitation lawsuit.
 A child does not get to decide where he or she will live until the child is 18 and has graduated from high school.
 There is no age under North Carolina Law where a child has a right to testify.
 Even very young children can testify provided they can demonstrate to the Court that they know the difference between lying and telling the truth.

 If both parties agree, the Judges will typically take the child, with the attorneys, into chambers and speak with the child on an informal basis.
 If either party refuses to agree to this, then it will be necessary for the child to testify from the witness stand.
 Most judges do not like for children to be involved in domestic lawsuits.
 You should carefully consider whether or not you want to get the child involved.
 On the other hand, the child can sometimes be your strongest witness.
 This is a decision that needs to be made in consultation with your attorney.
 The child’s desires regarding custody or visitation may be considered by the Judge, but those desires will not be the determining factor in the Judge’s decision.
 It is the policy of Irvine Law Firm to avoid involving young children in the court proceedings unless absolutely necessary.